Vietnam 21 March until 15 April 2016

 Hué is Located on the bank of Song Huong- Perfume River and 700 km south of Hanoi, 1100 km north of Ho Chi Minh City, and only a few miles from the sea.
 Hué until 1945 was the national capital, the political, cultural and religious center of Vietnam under the control of Nguyen Dynasty and is well-known for its historic values.

-Hué Citadel, occupying a large, bounded area on the north side of Perfume River; four citadels were comprised to create the Capital City: Hoang Thanh (Imperial City) for royal palaces and shrines, Tu Cam Thanh (Forbidden Purple City) for royal residences, Dai Noi (Inner city) and Tran Binh Dai
+Hué Citadel, occupying a large, bounded area on the north side of Perfume River; four citadels were comprised to create the Capital City: Hoang Thanh (Imperial City) for royal palaces and shrines, Tu Cam Thanh (Forbidden Purple City) for royal residences, Dai Noi (Inner city) and Tran Binh Dai.

 Of the famous emperors tombs we visited (only) the tomb of emperor Tu Doc, a very impressive site which belongs to Duong Xuan Moutain, 8 km from Hué.
 From the boat we viewed the Thien Mu Pagoda.
 With the octagonal 21-meter-high tower, the pagoda is the perfect combination of artificial architectural work and picturesque nature.